 Descriptive analysis of English syntax (sentence structure), syntactic variation across dialects, and social norms influencing what constitutes "Standard English."
 This course may be offered in an online format.
 Prerequisite: ENG 101 or 103/193 or ELI 198 with a grade of C or better.

 Introduction to Linguistics

 A survey of the field of linguistics, including discussion of sounds, word structure, sentence structure, meaning, acquisition, social use and historical change of language.
+May be offered in an online format.
 Prerequisite: ENG 201 with a grade of C or better.
+Recommended: ENG 175.

 Required Courses III

 The basic methods and techniques in creative writing, including, but not limited to, poetry and fiction.
 Writing Intensive.
 Recommended: ENG 101 or ENG 103/193 or ELI 198 with a grade of C or better.

 Development of nonfiction writing skills through individual projects in diverse genres.
 May be offered in an online or hybrid format.
 Writing Intensive.
 Prerequisites: ENG 201 with a grade of"C" or better.

 Writing technical documents common in business, industry, government agencies, and non-profit organizations, e.g., reports, proposals, and instructions.
 Emphasis on readability, accessibility, suitability, and usability.
 Writing Intensive.
 May be offered in an online or hybrid format.
 Prerequisites: ENG 201 with a C or better; 56 credit hours completed.

 IV.a.
 Historical Periods